mighty-gerbils/gerbil/doc/guide/env-vars.md

 runtime load path.
 You can use this for loading site specific libraries.
 By default it's unset, which is equivalent to an empty value.

+## GERBIL_GSC

+This is the program name or path to the `gsc` compiler executable; defaults to `gsc`.

+This variable is used by `Gerbil v0.14-DEV-73-g7a2a91c1` and later; earlier versions hardcode `gsc` as the compiler program name.